 - Waves, including longitudinal and transverse waves, progressive and stationary waves, refraction, diffraction and interference.

 Students would be expected to have 7, 8 or 9 grade in Physics and one other Science subject (students from outside Latymer could have Science and Additional Science, both at A or A), AND in Mathematics.

-There is no formal practical assessment but there are a number of ‘required’ practicals, which if completed will result in the pupil gaining the ‘Practical Endorsement’ to the AS qualification.
+There is no formal practical assessment but there are a number of Required Practicals, which if completed to the required standard will result in the pupil gaining the ‘Practical Endorsement’ for this AS qualification.

 Teaching takes place in the modernised laboratories.
 Classes usually consist of 16-18 students.

-Lessons may consist of theory and notes, lecturing, data analysis, comprehension passages, practicals - group or individual, discussions, videos, computer simulations.
-Students may give their own presentations on selected topics.
+Lessons may include problem solving, demonstrations, group and class discussions, computer simulations, individual and group practicals, data analysis, comprehension passages, and videos.
+Students may be asked to give their own presentations on selected topics.

-During practical lessons students are trained to: use more advanced measuring instruments. use data-capture devices. recognise and treat experimental errors. analyse experimental data. appreciate the reliability of their results.
+During practical lessons, students are trained to use advanced measuring instruments and data-capture devices.
+They will also learn to recognise and treat experimental errors, analyse experimental data, and discuss the reliability of their results.

 Courses or careers for which A-level Physics is required or advised include Chemistry, Dentistry, Engineering (Aeronautical, Chemical Civil, Electrical, Electronic, Mechanical), Medicine, Medical Physics, Materials Science, Physics and Astrophysics.
-It is also useful in subjects allied to Mathematics and Computing.
+It is also useful in subjects associated with Mathematics and Computing.
 The Institute of Physics, to which the Physics Department is affiliated, is helpful with advice on careers as well as on other topics.